geoxarray/geoxarray/docs/source/topics/coordinates.rst

 the dimensions like ticks on a plot axis.
 For more information on coordinate functionality see the :term:`Xarray documentation <xarray:Coordinate>`.

-The below sections go into the details of how Geoxarray uses and defines certain types of coordinate arrays.
+The below sections go into the details of how geoxarray uses and defines certain types of coordinate arrays.

 Spatial Coordinates